AlperenYilmz/Senior-Graduation-Design-Project/README.md

 # Design & Implementation of a Small-Scale Capacitive Discharge Spot Welder
 ### !!
 Some Foreword !!
 - Project is open to improvements (mentioned later)
+- Big thanks to our project instructor, [Asst.
+Prof. Gokhan Dindis](https://avesis.ogu.edu.tr/gdindis/) for all his contribution and guidance along the way.
-- Thanks to VasilKalchev for >https://github.com/VasilKalchev/LiquidMenu
+- Also thanks to VasilKalchev for [LiquidMenu](https://github.com/VasilKalchev/LiquidMenu) library for Arduino.

 ## 1. Introduction
 - So basically, our project is (was) to design a spot welder for home or small industry usage.
 If you check the internet for similar devices, you will see thousands of products and projects.